mpoerwito/mpoerwito/README.md

-👋 Hi, I'm @mpoerwito
+👋 Hi, I'm a software developer
-👀 I'm interested in Information and Cyber security
+👀 I'm interested in information and cyber security
 🌱 I'm currently learning Rust language
-🔭 I'm currently working on getting a CEH certification
+🔭 I'm currently working on becoming a CEH

 ☕ cheers
 <!---